By: Chris ⎜ Last updated

 Finse: The isolated stopover

-Book a guided glacier walk on Hardangerjøkulen in advance.
-Proper hiking boots are non-negotiable on the uneven, crevasse-edged terrain.
+If you have not done a glacier walk before, book a guided glacier walk on Hardangerjøkulen in advance.
 Visit the Rallarmuseet (Navvy Museum) to understand the brutal story of the workers who built this railway through arctic conditions with hand tools.
-In summer, cycle a section of the Rallarvegen.
-In winter, clip into cross-country skis at the hotel door and glide into a silence so complete it rings in your ears.
+In summer you can cycle a section of the Rallarvegen, see below.

 Hotel Finse 1222 is the only proper hotel, and it's a remarkable one.
 Originally built in 1906 as a lodge for the railway construction crews, it reopened as a hotel in 1909 and has hosted everyone from the Prince of Wales to the Star Wars film crew.
-In 2020, Snøhetta was brought in for a careful renovation.
-They didn't gut the place.
-They dug through the attic, found forgotten furniture and a bolt of William Morris fabric on old chairs, and built the new identity around what was already there.
+In 2020, Snøhetta was brought in for a careful renovation, and it was a successful one.

-Finse runs on two seasons: winter (November to June) and summer (July to September).
+Finse has two distinct seasons: winter (November to June) and summer (July to September).
 The hotel closes between seasons.
-Check exact dates before booking.

-For something more rustic, Finsehytta is a staffed mountain lodge run by the Norwegian Trekking Association (DNT).
-Simpler, cheaper, and popular with hikers and ski tourers who don't need design hotels.
+For something more basic, Finsehytta is a staffed mountain lodge run by the Norwegian Trekking Association (DNT).
+Finsehytta is simpler and popular with hikers and ski tourers who don't need design hotels.

 Voss: Farm food, craft beer, and a gondola

-Where Finse is raw isolation, Voss is culture and flavour.
-It sits in the transition zone between the high mountains and the western fjords, and the food and drink here is some of the most interesting on the entire Bergen Line.
+While Finse is all about isolation, Voss is culture and flavour.
+It sits in the transition zone between the high mountains and the western fjords, and the food and drink here are some of the most interesting on the entire Bergen Line.

 The Voss Gondol departs directly from the train station platform.
 Step off the train, walk thirty metres, and you're rising up to Mount Hanguren for wide views over Vangsvatnet lake and the surrounding peaks.
 If adrenaline is your thing, Voss is Norway's extreme sports capital (skydiving, paragliding, whitewater rafting).

-Store Ringheim is the more interesting stay.
-A ten-generation farmstead converted into a 15-room boutique hotel with exposed timber walls, rooms named after their original farm purpose, and a setting at the base of Hangur mountain surrounded by working agricultural land.
+Store Ringheim is a more interesting property, a ten-generation farmstead converted into a 15-room boutique hotel, with exposed timber walls and a setting at the base of Hangur mountain surrounded by working agricultural land.
 The rooms in the old farmhouse date to 1860.
 In the early morning the fog lifts off the fields, the mountains appear behind it, and the only sound is birdsong and someone setting up breakfast downstairs.

-It's a solid 30-minute uphill walk from the station, though.
-Don't attempt it with luggage.
-The road climbs steeply and Google Maps won't warn you.
+It's a 30-minute uphill walk from the station, though.
+Don't attempt it with a lot of luggage.
 They offer a station pickup service on request, so arrange it when you book.

 Where to eat

-Restaurant Flor'n at Store Ringheim sits in a converted barn on the farm.
+Restaurant Flor'n at Store Ringheim is in a converted barn on the farm.
 The kitchen processes its own meat on site using old recipes and forages herbs, mushrooms, and berries from the surrounding hills.
 The menu changes with the seasons and whatever the farm and local producers can supply that week.
-Open Thursday to Saturday year-round, daily in summer.
-Book ahead.
+Open Thursday to Saturday year-round and daily in summer.

-If you eat for stories, Voss is the heartland of Smalahove: salted, smoked, steamed sheep's head.
-Traditionally served in autumn and the weeks before Christmas.
+Voss is the heartland of Smalahove: salted, smoked, steamed sheep's head.
+It's traditionally served in autumn and the weeks before Christmas.
 A half-head arrives on the plate, looking right at you.
 The meat is exceptionally tender with a deep, smoky richness similar to pinnekjøtt (cured lamb ribs).
-Traditional etiquette says start with the fattiest parts: the ear and the eye.
-Then strip the tender meat from the jaw.
-Not for everyone, but nothing else on this trip will give you a better dinner table story.
+You start with the fattiest parts: the ear and the eyes, then take the tender meat from the jaw.
+Certainly not for everyone, but nothing else on this trip will give you a better dinner table story.

 When to Go

 Late May to early June is the best window for a pure scenic ride.
-The days are long, the eastern valleys have turned bright green, and the plateau is still buried in snow.
+The eastern valleys have turned bright green, and the plateau is still buried in snow.
 Passing between the two in the space of an hour is one of the most dramatic visual transitions you'll see from a train window anywhere.
-Fewer tourists than peak summer, too.
+As a bonus there are fewer tourists than peak summer, too.

-February to March delivers the full Arctic experience.
-Snow buries the landscape higher than the train windows.
-Rotary plows throw massive plumes off the tracks.
+February to March will give you the full Arctic experience.
+Snow tends to bury the landscape higher than the train windows.
 Travel late February or March rather than mid-winter, because you need daylight to actually see the plateau.
 December and January are too dark.

 Skip the night train if this is your first time.
 It exists, it's practical, the PlusNight lie-flat seats are comfortable.
 But sleeping through the Hardangervidda is like paying for a concert and wearing earplugs.